 Family Medicine Clerkship

-Family medicine clerkships can be completed at the Barre Family Health Center on Martha's Vineyard, or at other practices, including ones on the Cape, in the Berkshires, or in the Pioneer Valley.
+Family medicine clerkships can be completed at the Barre Family Health Center, Martha's Vineyard, or at other practices, including ones on the Cape, in the Berkshires, or in the Pioneer Valley.

 Elaine’s experience in Barre

 “I did my FM clerkship in Barre and had a very positive experience.
 All of the attendings I worked with were great teachers and encouraged hands-on learning.
 I had a variety of experiences, including exposure to some procedures such as punch biopsies, vasectomy, skin excisions, casting, colposcopy, and IUD placement.
 I also had several opportunities to get to know the community by visiting the local senior center, high school, dairy farm, saw mill, and pharmacy.
 Overall, Barre was a great place to get a feeling for family medicine in a small town setting.
 I also found being at a FM resident training site helpful in getting a realistic idea of what FM residency would be like.”

 -Elaine, UMMS '08